 A Complete TV Wall Mount Buying Guide

-The only challenge is to figure out which TV mount pack we should buy - there are thousands of models, sizes and prices.
-In this blog, we will answer these questions and make clear steps in choosing the ideal TV wall mounts.
+The only challenge is choosing a TV wall mount - there are thousands of models, sizes and prices.
+In this blog, we will answer these questions and make a clear guide to buying a TV wall mount.

 This is the top 4 questions you have to consider in purchasing a TV wall mount:

 - What kind of wall you are going to mount the TV on?

 - What watching experience you are going to have (How flexible the TV mount will be)?

 - How much I should pay for a TV wall mount?

 1. What wall you are going to mount TV with?

 There are always 2 places people install the TV with: the concrete wall or wooden frames (studs).
 In most western countries like America or Canada, people usually mount the TV on the wood studs that underneath the drywall.
 Depending on different wall types, manufacturers prepare different hardware accessories.
 Therefore, when choosing a TV mount for studs, it is better to read through the description and make sure it supports “single stud installation” or “suits studs spacing”.